B3x0r/MIT-to-Harvard-Bus-Stop-Map/README.md

 #### Roadmap:

-I would like to get the marker to change from a Cardnal red at MIT to a Crimson at Harvard.
+I would like to get the marker to change from a Cardinal red at MIT to a Crimson at Harvard.

 #### License information: